 The Basic tax, applicable to oil products not used in transportation, was introduced in Norway in 2000.
+It was discontinued in 2023.

 This tax component was introduced simultaneously to a significant increase in the electricity consumption tax rate, as a way of discouraging the use of mineral oils for heating in favour of electricity.